tsaoyu/blog/_posts/2018-09-19-pinhole-photography.md

 {% maincolumn  'assets/img/pinhole_photos/Seagull1.jpg' 'Seagull   F > 100, ISO 6400, 1/25 s.
 Wiping your screen now?
 This was just dust on the sensor.'%}

 Another tip is to use your hand to shield sun light if the diffraction distract the main object in the view.
-{% marginfigure 'mf-id-3' 'assets/img/pinhole_photos/diffraction.gif' 'Diffraction of the sun'%}
+{% marginfigure 'mf-id-3' 'assets/img/pinhole_photos/diffraction.gif' 'Diffraction due to the sun'%}

 ## History of pinhole

 There is an argument between who first discovered the pinhole effect.
+Aristotle